jendabek/BlenderRenderController/README.md

 ### Steps
-1. Save your .blend file with the settings you want (output path, resolution, etc)
+1. Save your .blend file with the settings you want (output path, resolution, etc.).

 2. Open BlenderRenderController, browse for the desired .blend file.